DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    echo '{"name": "Cleo", "age": 4}' | sqlite-utils insert dogs.db dogs -
+    echo '{"name": "Emme", "age": 4}' | duckdb-utils insert cats.duckdb cats -

 To specify a column as the primary key, use ``--pk=column_name``.

 To create a compound primary key across more than one column, use ``--pk`` multiple times.

 If you feed it a JSON list it will insert multiple records.
-For example, if ``dogs.json`` looks like this:
+For example, if ``cats.json`` looks like this:

 .. code-block:: json

     [
         {
             "id": 1,
-            "name": "Cleo",
+            "name": "Emme",
             "age": 4
         },
         {